Table of Content:

 DNA Ligase IV – It joins double-stranded DNA and does take part in double-strand break repair pathway, specially, the non-homologous end-joining.

-You learnt about DNA Ligase.
 Explore other important topics for NEET, at BYJU’S.